 There is also some evidence that certain microbes produce chemicals that can help brighten the skin by fading pigmentation, such as melasma.
 There is still a lot of research to be done here, but it is promising and I’m eager to see what comes of it.

 Now that we know what an important role the microbiome plays in keeping our skin healthy, the next question is how do we support it through the products we use?
 Well, there are currently three ways to affect the microbiome through skincare.

 Prebiotics feed microbes and help them thrive—think of them as food for good bacteria!
 These include ingredients like seaweed, fatty acids, and polysaccharides.
 Prebiotics aren’t living organisms and therefore won’t be harmed by preservatives.
 This makes them a lot easier to formulate with.
 I chose to formulate the Rapid Response Detox Toner with a fermented polysaccharide because it’s a safe, stable way to positively affect the skin’s microbiome.

 Probiotics are actual living bacteria.
-While research has shown that introducing microbes onto the skin can successfully alter the composition of the microbiome, this testing has been done in a medical setting.
+While research has shown that introducing microbes onto the skin can successfully alter the composition of the microbiome, this testing hasn’t been done in a medical setting.
 Formulating a cosmetic product that can sit on a shelf and successfully deliver live microbes onto the skin is much more challenging.
 Preservatives are needed to keep products stable and prevent the proliferation of harmful microbes.
 The problem is that we don’t have a preservative system sophisticated enough to differentiate between “good” and “bad” bacteria.
 This means that, for now, products that truly contain live bacteria likely don’t have a preservation system to kill bacteria and need to be refrigerated to avoid the growth of “bad” bacteria.
 I know some companies are marketing probiotic products claiming they don’t need to be refrigerated, but according to the FDA, 90 percent of these actually contain postbiotics instead (more on these shortly).